Skip to content

 You can create nested values and arrays by using the [] syntax in the name attribute.
 The resolved data structure will depend on the input type.

-When the key name inside the [] is a number, Skapi will resolve the value as an array.
+If the key inside [] is a number, Skapi resolves the value as an array.

 html